samirry/XMRMiner/README.md

 ## Requirements

 To get started, you'll need to set up a Monero wallet and get a Monero address.
 You can either set up a wallet locally by following a guide [like this one](https://moneroeric.com/install-monero-wallet-address/), or use an online wallet like [MyMonero](https://mymonero.com/#/).

+Also, you'll need at least the following:

+- iOS 10.0+
+- Xcode 9+
+- Swift 4+

 ## Installation and Usage